Comments needed on federal proposal to erode medical debtors’ rights

 Attention: DSS Customers

-DSS has filed a class action lawsuit on behalf of CT Medicaid members for failing to provide timely transportation to appointments.
+Advocacy attorneys have filed a class action lawsuit on behalf of CT Medicaid members for failing to provide timely transportation to appointments.

 If you have been denied care, contact the people below to share your story: